 As a seventh-generation Tennessean, Bill Lee’s roots run deep in this state.
 Bill was born in Franklin where he still resides today with his wife Maria on his family’s farm.
-He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and two grandchildren.
+He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and five grandchildren.

 After attending Williamson County Schools, Bill went to Auburn University, where he studied Mechanical Engineering.
 When he graduated, he returned home to Franklin to join the family business his grandfather started in 1944.
 Through hard work, Bill learned what it takes to lead a company, doing what is necessary to help build a business and create jobs.
 He held several roles at Lee Company before becoming President of the company in 1992.
 Under Bill’s leadership, the company grew into a comprehensive facilities solutions and home services company.